-Factors that may increase your chance of getting KS include:
+Factors that may increase the chances of KS:

 KS lesions may develop anywhere on the body.
 They tend to be raised blotches or nodules which may be purple, brown, red, or pink.

-Lesions in the lungs can also breathing problems.
+Lesions in the lungs can also cause breathing problems.

 You will be asked about your symptoms and medical history.
 A physical exam will be will be done If you have skin lesions, the doctor may base the diagnosis on this.
 If you have bleeding, pain, or weight loss, you may need more tests to find out if you have KS.